Jhana 8 logo with lotus leaf.

 There are Six Things that help much, that are to be developed, to be realized: The six superknowledges.
 Herein, friends, a brother

 (1) enjoys the wondrous gift in its various modes.
 Being one, he becomes many.
 He becomes invisible; he goes without obstruction through a wall, solid ground, on water, in the sky.
-He reaches with the body up to the heaven of Brahma;
+He reaches with the body up to the heaven of Brahma; (Some teachers believe this could be talking about lucid dreaming which is done in the awake state, not while sleeping.
+Few believe it means the actual physical acts. – Vern)

-(2) by deva-hearing, purified, surpassing that of men, he hears sounds both heavenly and human, far and near;
+(2) by deva-hearing, purified, surpassing that of men, he hears sounds both heavenly and human, far and near; (Sometimes this is expanded upon to include hearing beings in the hell realms and heavenly realms. – Vern)

 (3) by his mind he understands the minds of other beings, other persona; he discerns the passionate mind as passionate, the freed mind as freed, the unfree mind as unfree; (Here is some more information about this abhinna happening to me after I reached 4th Jhana.
+(A sort of mindreading ability where you can discern some things about people – even strangers. – Vern)

-(4) he recalls to mind the various temporary states as he lived in during days gone by, namely, one birth, or more… in all their details and their modes;
+(4) he recalls to mind the various temporary states as he lived in during days gone by, namely, one birth, or more… in all their details and their modes; (The person experiencing this abhinna knows their own past lives. – Vern)

 (5) with the deva-sight, purified, surpassing that of men, he discerns the pageant of beings faring according to their deeds;

 (6) he lives in the attainment, the personal knowledge and realization, through the extinction of the intoxicants, of sane and immune freedom of heart and mind.
+(Meaning, the person has reached nibbana – Vern’s note)

-The 6 ‘higher powers’, or supernormal knowledges, consist of 5 mundane (lokiya) powers attainable through the utmost perfection in mental concentration (samadhi) and 1 supermundane (lokuttara) power attainable through penetrating insight (vipassana), i.e. extinction of all cankers (asavakkhaya; s. asava), in other words, realization of Arahantship or Holiness.
+The 6 ‘higher powers’, or supernormal knowledges, consist of 5 mundane (lokiya) powers attainable through the utmost perfection in mental concentration (samadhi) and 1 supermundane (lokuttara) power attainable through penetrating insight (vipassana), i.e. extinction of all cankers (asavakkhaya; s. asava), in other words, realization of Arahantship or Holiness.

-Abhinna (Abijna, Abhinnanana) are:
+Others Describe Abhinna (Abijna, Abhinnanana) as:

-2. Divine ear (dibba-sota)
+- Divine ear (dibba-sota)

-4. Remembrance of former existences (pubbe-nivasanussati)
+- Remembrance of former existences (pubbe-nivasanussati)

-5. Divine eye (dibba-cakkhu)
+- Divine eye (dibba-cakkhu)

-6. Extinction of all cankers (asavakkhaya)
+- Extinction of all cankers (asavakkhaya)

 The stereotype text met with in all the 4 Sutta-collections (e.g. D.34; M.4, M.6, M.77; A.III.99; A.V.23; S.15.9 and Pug.271, Pug.239) is as follows: